Information for Parents & Caregivers

 Main Page Content

-The Government of Canada website provide information on how to care for a child who needs to self-isolate, which may include a child who has tested positive, has symptoms of COVID-19, or a household member of someone with COVID-19.
+The Government of Canada’s website provides information on how to care for a child who has COVID-19.

 If a child is having difficulty breathing or develops severe symptoms, call 9-1-1.